 Q: Will there be a meeting of creditors?

 A: Yes.
-The Trustee in Bankruptcy will call the first meeting of creditors within 21 days of the date of Bankruptcy by sending out a notice to all known creditors.
+The Licensed Insolvency Trustee will call the first meeting of creditors within 21 days of the date of Bankruptcy by sending out a notice to all known creditors.
 You may also check the relevant PwC website for a copy of the notices that have been mailed to creditors.

-As a creditor, you will be given the opportunity to file a proof of claim with the Trustee in Bankruptcy prior to the meeting.
+As a creditor, you will be given the opportunity to file a proof of claim with the Licensed Insolvency Trustee prior to the meeting.
 A proof of claim must be filed prior to the meeting in order for you to be eligible to vote at the meeting.

 Q. I'm a shareholder - will my investment be returned?